-If the proposed development requires an amount necessary to maintain 1.15 DCR for a minimum of 15 years, the present value of this amount should be included for operating reserves calculation beyond the six (6) months of debt service and operating expenses.
+If the proposed development requires an amount necessary to maintain 1.15 debt service coverage ratio for a minimum of 15 years, the present value of this amount should be included for operating reserves calculation beyond the six (6) months of debt service and operating expenses.

-XIV.
+XV.
 Return on Equity

-For any loan to a mortgagor, return on equity shall be available to the mortgagor subject to an agreement with CHFA in accordance with CGS § 8-253a(5) and the CHFA Procedures.
+For any loan to a mortgagor, return on equity shall be available to the mortgagor subject to an agreement with CHFA.
 For non-HUD transactions, non-cumulative cash return on equity shall be determined at CHFA's sole discretion, or where economically feasible.

-XV.
+XVI.
 Market Study and Appraisal

-- A. CHFA commissions independent, professional market study(ies) and appraisal(s), from an approved list maintained by CHFA, for all multifamily rental housing developments being considered for CHFA mortgage financing.
+CHFA commissions independent, professional market study(ies) and appraisal(s), from an approved list maintained by CHFA, for all multifamily rental housing developments being considered for CHFA mortgage financing.
 For developments funded with LIHTCs (without Tax Exempt Bonds), only a market study is required prior to a tax credit allocation, which is the issuance of the 42(m) letter for 4% LIHTCs and the issuance of the reservation letter for 9% LIHTCs.
 CHFA reserves the right to require an appraisal and/or modify its appraisal requirements as may be practical given the circumstances of each transaction.
-Applicants shall make full non-refundable payment in advance for both market study(ies) and appraisal(s). - B. Applicants shall remit a payment for the appraisal(s) and market study(ies), together with the application fee, at the time the ConApp is submitted to engage the third-party reports earlier in the due diligence process.
-The Underwriter will provide the Applicant with the payment amount for the applicable reports prior to submission of the Con-App.
-If the fee collected is greater than the actual cost, the applicant will receive a credit at Initial Close.
-Conversely, if the actual fee assessed is greater than the amount remitted, the applicant will be billed the balance due.
-Timing of the fee payment may vary for Non-profit applicants and may be covered by CHFA to expedite processing as determined during underwriting and to be reimbursed at Initial Close.
-All applicants are ultimately responsible for payment of the appraisal and market study fees as each may be required and which are a mortgageable expense, and are encouraged to verify the amount and timing of the fee payment with their Underwriter.
+Applicants shall make full non-refundable payment in advance for both market study(ies) and appraisal(s).

-XVI.
+XVII.
 Rates and Fees

 CHFA provides developers (both not-for-profit and for-profit) a loan program that features an interest rate cap referred to as "rate lock".
-Upon adoption of the loan resolution, CHFA will commit to a "not-to- exceed" interest rate, allowing developers to benefit from the potential shift in a rising interest rate market.
-The actual permanent interest rate (exclusive of any bond cost of issuance fee) will be locked in 30-days prior to initial closing, and will not be higher than this "not-to-exceed" rate.
+Upon adoption of the loan resolution, CHFA will commit to a "not-to-exceed" interest rate, allowing developers to benefit from the potential shift in a rising interest rate market.
+The actual permanent interest rate (exclusive of any bond cost of issuance fee) will be locked in 30-days prior to initial closing and will not be higher than this "not-to-exceed" rate.
 For further information on this program refer to CHFA's Multifamily Program Parameters and Fees on the CHFA website.

-XVII.
+XVIII.
 Board Approval and Issuance of a Loan Commitment